A lawyer. A computer scientist. A military analyst. A teacher.

 Best of bad options

 Despite the dire employment conditions of higher education, young people continue to enrol in graduate school.
 Detractors roll their eyes: Why would a young person spend years earning a degree of questionable value?
 Why not "go get a job"?
 To which the 20-something laughs, having graduated into an economy where peers spend years vainly looking for a job, finding only unpaid internships or low-wage contingency labour, often while living at home.
-A funded graduate program, with health insurance, seems a welcome escape.
+A funded graduate programme, with health insurance, seems a welcome escape.

-"But it is not just about your current earnings," the detractor continues, "It is about the wages you lose while in the program."
+"But it is not just about your current earnings," the detractor continues, "It is about the wages you lose while in the programme."
 To which the 30-something, having spent their adult life in an economy of stagnant wages and eroding opportunities, takes the 20-something aside, and explains that this is a maxim they, too, were told, but from which they never benefitted.
 They tell the 20-something what they already know: It is hard to plan for what is already gone.

 We live in the tunnel at the end of the light.

 If you are 35 or younger - and quite often, older - the advice of the old economy does not apply to you.
 You live in the post-employment economy, where corporations have decided not to pay people.
 Profits are still high.
 The money is still there.
 But not for you.
-You will work without a raise, benefits, or job security.
+You will work without a pay rise, benefits, or job security.
 Survival is now a laudable aspiration.

 The college major debate - in which "skill" is increasingly redefined as a specific corporate contribution - extends this inequity to the undergraduate level, defining as worthless, both the student’s field of study and the person teaching it.
 But when worthlessness is determined by the people handing out - or withholding - monetary worth, we have cause for reassessment.